 The Altoid tin is one of the most iconic packages in the world -- or at least, some corners of it.
-For those who enjoy fresh breath, these "curiously strong" mints are a must-have, but my, it's easy to start racking up what feels like endless numbers of tins of mints.
+For those who enjoy fresh breath, these "curiously strong" mints are a must-have, but my, it's easy to start racking up what feels like endless numbers of empty tins.
 What, exactly, are we supposed to do with them all?

 1. Flash/jump drive holder

-I saw this rather clever Altoid tin hack the other day -- a friend trimmed down the original packaging that came with his flash drive so it fit inside the tin, and now he carries the tin around.
-The tin insulated and protects the drive, and because it's large and noticeable, it's less likely to get lost.
+I saw this rather clever Altoid tin hack the other day -- a friend trimmed down the original packaging that came with his flash drive to fit inside the tin, and now he carries the tin around.
+The tin insulates and protects the drive, and because it's large and noticeable, it's less likely to get lost.
 (Also, thanks to the package, my friend is less likely to confuse his drive with someone else's when he's at the library or the senior center!)